 Our East facility delivers over 1 billion gallons of treated water annually.
 A total of three (3) production wells at this facility pump an average of 2.740 million gallons daily to meet the residential, commercial and irrigation needs.
-The fourth production well for this facility will be completed in 2005.
+The fourth production well for this facility will be completed in Summer of 2006.
 Our West facilities deliver over 430 million gallons of treated water annually from both plants.
-A total of four (4) production wells pump an average of 1.177 million gallons daily to meet the residential, commercial and irrigation needs.
+A total of four (4) production wells pump an average of 1.294 million gallons daily to meet the residential, commercial and irrigation needs.
 These wells are located within close proximity to the plants and have an average depth of 350 feet, tapping into the Floridan Aquifer.
+The Department of Environmental Protection has performed a Source Water Assessment in 2004 for our East and West facilities and found potential contaminate from commercial petroleum tanks within the vicinity of our well field.
+Although the susceptibility level is moderate we are closely monitoring for any changes.
+The assessment results are available on the FDEP website at www.dep.state.fl.us/swapp